The Bankrate promise

 2. Get referrals from friends and family

 Look for a real estate agent who is a Realtor — with a capital R. That means they’re a member of the National Association of Realtors (NAR) and have formally agreed to abide by the group’s code of ethics.
-Some Realtors also have certifications to show that they’ve completed training in a certain area of real estate.
+Some Realtors also have certifications to show that they’ve completed training in a certain area of expertise.
 Some designations include:

 - CRS (Certified Residential Specialist): Completed additional training in handling residential real estate